Conversion of mosques into non-Islamic places of worship

 The conversion of mosques into non-Islamic places of worship has occurred for centuries.
 The most prominent examples of such took place after and during the Reconquista.
+Outside the Iberian Peninsula, a series of prominent conversions of mosques into churches occurred across various modern imperial contexts, including the Portuguese and Spanish empires in the 16^{th} and 17^{th} centuries and French colonialism in North Africa in the 19^{th} century.
+In the absence of an official colonial policy, mosque-church conversions were episodic and ranged from building churches on the sites of destroyed mosques to converting functional mosques into churches and, in some strategic cases, cathedrals.

 Conversion of mosques into churches

 This table lists former mosques with identified original buildings or ruins.
 It also includes those churches where the original structure of the mosque no longer survives and the church was built at the site of a former mosque.
 It also includes those that were originally churches that were converted to mosques and later reconverted to churches.